lsu-ddem/intro-to-esports/content/5-Digital Literacy/2_Lesson_2/_index.en.md

 	-   Finally, students will generate:

-		-   Independent answers to the questions in addition to group answers to the questions
+		-   Independent answers to the questions in addition to group answers to the questions.

-		-   A plan of action in order ensure that their digital self view stays true to their self view
+		-   A plan of action in order ensure that their digital self view stays true to their self view.

 ## Outcomes:

--   Identify characteristics of a digitally literate individual with a positive digital self view and how to achieve those characteristics
+-   Identify characteristics of a digitally literate individual with a positive digital self view and how to achieve those characteristics.

--   Able to navigate digital forms of communication knowledgeably
+-   Able to navigate digital forms of communication knowledgeably.

--   Possess technical and cognitive skills required to find, understand, evaluate, create, and communicate digital information in a wide variety of formats
+-   Possess technical and cognitive skills required to find, understand, evaluate, create, and communicate digital information in a wide variety of formats.

--   Able to use a number of different technologies to retrieve information, interpret results, and judge quality of obtained information to the best of their ability
+-   Able to use a number of different technologies to retrieve information, interpret results, and judge quality of obtained information to the best of their ability.

--   Clear understanding of the relationship between technology, personal privacy, and stewardship of information
+-   Clear understanding of the relationship between technology, personal privacy, and stewardship of information.

 -   Ability to use skills to actively participate in civic society and contribute to a vibrant, informed, and engaged community.

--   Knowledge of the many different content types and the responsible ways to publish them
+-   Knowledge of the many different content types and the responsible ways to publish them.

 ##   Content of Lesson